 Why Alicia Elliott challenges us all to think critically about trauma, oppression and racism in Canada

 Alicia Elliott is a writer to watch.
-The Haudenosaunee writer from Six Nations of the Grand River was recently selected by Seven Fallen Feathers author and journalist Tanya Talaga as a recipient for the RBC Taylor Emerging Writer Award in 2018 and she won gold at the National Magazine Awards in 2017 for her essay, A Mind Spread Out on the Ground.
+The Haudenosaunee writer from Six Nations of the Grand River was selected by Seven Fallen Feathers author and journalist Tanya Talaga as a recipient for the RBC Taylor Emerging Writer Award in 2018 and she won gold at the National Magazine Awards in 2017 for her essay, A Mind Spread Out on the Ground.

-Her new book, also titled A Mind Spread Out on the Ground, examines the historical treatment of Indigenous communities in North America.
+Her book, also titled A Mind Spread Out on the Ground, examines the historical treatment of Indigenous communities in North America.
 It draws personal and political connections between the legacy of colonialism with intergenerational trauma, racism, mental health and poverty.

 From writing essays to writing a book